 WordPress has an impressive plugin repository where you can find tools for basically whatever you need.

-However, this article’s focus goes on a specific type of tool that can be of great help for photographers – WordPress Photo gallery plugins.
+However, this article’s focus goes on a specific type of tool that can be of great help to photographers – WordPress Photo gallery plugins.

-Here are some of our top recommended WordPress photo gallery plugins and why you should use those plugins.
+Here are some of our top recommended WordPress photo gallery plugins and some of the main reasons why you should use each of the plugins.

 1. Modula – Gallery Plugin